Cesar Sayoc Glorified Vladimir Putin, Spread Russian Propaganda

-As information continues to surface about the background, life, and beliefs carried by Cesar Sayoc, the public now finds itself considering that the serial mail-bomb suspect may have been so committed to following Donald Trump’s lead that he naturally assumed the President’s alleged loyalty to Vladimir Putin as his own.
+As information continues to surface about the background, life, and beliefs carried by Cesar Sayoc, the public now finds itself considering that the serial mail-bomb suspect may have been so committed to following Donald Trump’s lead that he naturally assumed the president’s alleged loyalty to Vladimir Putin as his own.

-The Washington Post has reportedly come into possession of hundreds of postings that Facebook went on to remove from the view of the public soon after Sayoc’s arrest.
-A red flag that was raised during the publication’s surveying of the 56-year-old Florida resident’s far-right political rants and musings on soccer and mixed martial arts – came by way of a number of status updates, photos, and memes he’s shared in homage to Putin and in defense of Russia’s support of Bashar al-Assad’s forces in Syria.
+The Washington Post has reportedly come into possession of hundreds of postings that Facebook removed from the view of the public soon after Sayoc’s arrest.
+A red flag that was raised during the publication’s surveying of the 56-year-old Florida resident’s far-right political rants and musings on soccer and mixed martial arts came by way of a number of status updates, photos, and memes he’s shared in homage to Putin and in defense of Russia’s support of Bashar al-Assad’s forces in Syria.
 It is alleged that between the years 2015 and 2016 Sayoc also published videos and links that could be traced back to sites with pro-Kremlin propaganda.

 Most of the material in question was aggregated from one of several accounts that Sayoc kept under different variations of his name.
-It was a page listed under the first and middle combination of “Cesar Altieri” that proved most alarming to the Post investigators who retrieved a record of its contents from Columbia University social media researcher Jonathan Albright.
+It was a page listed under the first and middle combination of “Cesar Altieri” that proved most alarming to the Washington Post investigators, who retrieved a record of its contents from Columbia University social media researcher Jonathan Albright.
 As Albright has pointed out, there were images that date back to 2014 on the page.
 Many of those same pictures made allusion to specific names and places that would seem to suggest it highly unlikely the paper was digging into a fraudulent account.

 Mail bomb suspect made numerous references on Facebook to Russian associates and echoed pro-Kremlin views https://t.co/bP1WpVhA4M